State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Supplementary Materials

-The total input to the DNC was a two-dimensional vector sequence $\mathbf{x}_t \in \mathbb{R}^2$ where the first dimension contained the input sequence $in_{t}$ with a length of $N_{in}$ followed by a blank and the search query $q$ at $t = N_{in} + 2$.
-Like in the, e.g.\ sort task, the numerals were normalized to the interval $[0.0, 1.0]$.
-The second dimension contained the control channel $ctr_t$.
-The control channel $ctr_t$ marked the end of the input sequence $in_{t}$ as well as the end of the search query $q$ with a value of 1.0 and was set to 0.0 otherwise.
-The DNC output was also a two-dimensional vector sequence $\mathbf{y}_t \in \mathbb{R}^2$ comprising the actual search results $out_t$ and the signal channel $sig_t$ marking the end of the output.
-Starting from $t = N_{in} + 4$, $out_t$ yielded the found positions of $q$, with one position per time step.
-The positions were normalized to the interval $[0.0, 1.0]$, corresponding to the begin and end of $in_{t}$, respectively.
-With $N_{out}$ being the number of found positions, the total number of time steps for the search task was $N_{total} = N_{in} + 3 + N_{out} + 1$.
+The total input to the DNC was a two-dimensional vector sequence $\mathbf{x}_t \in \mathbb{R}^2$ where the first dimension contained the input sequence $in_{t}$ with a length of $L_{in}$ followed by a blank and the search query $q$ at $t = L_{in} + 2$.
+The numerals were normalised to the interval $[0.0, 1.0]$.
+The second dimension contained the control channel $ctr_t$, which marked the end of the input sequence $in_{t}$, as well as the end of the search query $q$ with a value of 1.0 at both time steps and was set to 0.0 otherwise.
+The DNC output was a two-dimensional vector sequence $\mathbf{y}_t \in \mathbb{R}^2$, comprising the search results $out_t$ and the signal channel $sig_t$, which marked the end of the search results. $out_t$ yielded the positions that matched the query $q$, with one position per time step and starting from $t = L_{in} + 4$.
+The positions were normalised to the interval $[0.0, 1.0]$, corresponding to the beginning and end of $in_{t}$, respectively.
+With $L_{out}$ being the number of found positions, the total number of time steps for the search task was $N_{total} = L_{in} + 3 + L_{out} + 1$.

 \paragraph{logic evaluation task} The DNC was trained to parse a propositional logic formula and infer its truth value.
-For the sake of implementation we did not use proposition symbols, e.g.\, the $A$ and $B$ in $\neg (A \land B)$ but used true/false values ($\top, \bot$) instead.
-The problem of defining propositions and assigning logical values to them was out of scope for this task and we focused on the actual evaluation of a logic formula.
-A logical formula in our logic task was for example: $((\neg (\top \land \bot) \to \top) \lor \bot) \leftrightarrow \top$, which evaluates to $\top$ (true).
+For implementation, we did not use proposition symbols, e.g.\, the $A$ and $B$ in $\neg (A \land B)$, but used true/false values ($\top, \bot$) instead.
+The problem of defining propositions and assigning logical values to them was outside the scope of this task, and we focused on the actual evaluation of a logic formula.
+A logical formula in our logic task was, for example, $((\neg (\top \land \bot) \to \top) \lor \bot) \leftrightarrow \top$, which evaluates to $\top$ (true).